timesize/monster-oop/01-front-end-basics/oo-objects-constructors/27-28/README.md

 <img src = http://www.mzephotos.com/wallpapers/roses/red-rose-1024x768.jpg width = 75%>

-Accessing the properties of our new `rose` object is the same as accessing our properties from data: we use dot or bracket notation.
+Accessing the properties of our new `rose` object is the same as accessing our properties from any other object: we use dot or bracket notation.

 ```javascript
 var color = rose.color; // red